Bjørn Lomborg: Career

-Lomborg lectured in statistics in the Department of Political Science at the University of Aarhus as an assistant professor (1994–1996) and associate professor (1997–2005).
+Lomborg lectured in statistics in the Department of Political Science at the Aarhus University as an assistant professor (1994–1996) and associate professor (1997–2005).
 He left the university in February 2005 and in May of that year became an adjunct professor in Policy-making, Scientific Knowledge and the Role of Experts at the Department of Management, Politics and Philosophy, Copenhagen Business School.

 Early in his career, his professional areas of interest lay in the simulation of strategies in collective action dilemmas, simulation of party behavior in proportional voting systems, and the use of surveys in public administration.
 In 1996, Lomborg's paper, "Nucleus and Shield: Evolution of Social Structure in the Iterated Prisoner's Dilemma", was published in the academic journal American Sociological Review.

 Later, Lomborg's interests shifted to the use of statistics in the environmental arena.
 In 1998, Lomborg published four essays about the state of the environment in the leading Danish newspaper Politiken, which according to him "resulted in a firestorm debate spanning over 400 articles in major metropolitan newspapers."
 This led to the Skeptical Environmentalist, whose English translation was published as a work in environmental economics by Cambridge University Press in 2001.
 The book brought him international prominence as an opponent of the scientific consensus on climate change.
 He later edited Global Crises, Global Solutions, which presented the first conclusions of the Copenhagen Consensus, published in 2004 by the Cambridge University Press.
 In 2007, he authored a book entitled Cool It: The Skeptical Environmentalist's Guide to Global Warming.

 In March 2002, the newly elected center-right prime minister, Anders Fogh Rasmussen, appointed Lomborg to run Denmark's new Environmental Assessment Institute (EAI).
-On 22 June 2004, Lomborg announced his decision to resign from this post to go back to the University of Aarhus, saying his work at the Institute was done and that he could better serve the public debate from the academic sector.
+On 22 June 2004, Lomborg announced his decision to resign from this post to go back to the Aarhus University, saying his work at the institute was done and that he could better serve the public debate from the academic sector.
 As of 2020, Lomborg is a visiting Fellow at the Hoover Institution, a conservative think tank.
+In 2023 he was a mainstage speaker at the inaugural Alliance for Responsible Citizenship.